needle-mirror/com.unity.xr.management/Documentation~/EndUser.md

 If you wish not to create this at installation time, the appropriate portion of the editor that require them (**XRManagerSettings** and **Unified Settings** will) prompt you to create them as well.

-**NOTE**: You can always manually control the XR SDK system by accessing the **XRGeneralSettings.Instance.Manager.activeLoader** field once XR SDK has been initialized.
+**NOTE**: You can always manually control the XR system by accessing the **XRGeneralSettings.Instance.Manager.activeLoader** field once XR has been initialized.

 ## Add plugin loaders as needed
 * Navigate to **Project Settings**.